 Small groups are no longer making disciples at the rate they once were.
 For many churches, the purpose of groups is to assimilate new people and keep them connected so they won’t leave.
 Everyone needs to go where everybody knows their name, and they’re always glad you came… But, if the purpose of small groups ends with assimilation, host homes and the church-wide campaign, then how are disciples being made?
-Host homes and campaigns are great to get groups going, but not so great for on-going discipleship.
+Host homes and campaigns are great to get groups going, but not so great for on-going disciple making.

 Disciple Making Is Not Complex